Shayok sends Iowa State past K-State in Big 12 semifinals

 “I had all the confidence in the world,” Shayok said, “despite missing a bunch of shots in the second half.
 I just kept my confidence.
 This team has my back and the coaches have my back.”

-Shayok finished with 21 points, Nick Weiler-Babb added 12 and Iowa State (22-11) advanced to play Kansas or West Virginia on Saturday night.
+Shayok finished with 21 points, Nick Weiler-Babb added 12 and Iowa State (22-11) advanced to play No. 17 Kansas on Saturday night.
 The Cyclones are 4-0 when playing for the title.

 “We had lots of chances,” Kansas State coach Bruce Weber said.
 “Shayok with the big 3 when we were all struggling making shots — he stepped up and made that big 3 that turned the game.”

 Cartier Diarra had 15 points to lead five players in double figures for the Wildcats (25-8), who shared the regular-season title with Texas Tech.
-The Red Raiders were bounced from the tournament by the 10th-seeded Mountaineers in the quarterfinals Friday night.
+The Red Raiders were bounced from the tournament by 10th-seeded West Virginia in the quarterfinals Friday night.

 The Wildcats once again played without All-Big 12 forward Dean Wade, who sat on the bench with a walking boot on his right foot.
 It remains unclear whether he’ll be ready for the NCAA Tournament.